avventoapps/Telefyna-App/README.md

 ![Telefyna](https://avventohome.org/wp-content/uploads/2020/12/telefyna.png "Telefyna")

 # Telefyna
-An android online/local streaming and scheduling player for audio and video suitable for TVs and radios.
+An android online & local streaming and scheduling player for audio and video suitable for TVs and radios.
 ______

 ## Installation